 Each week, starting on 10/10/20, I will send out a section of the pattern for you to work on for that week.

-If you would like to purchase the entire pattern up front, you can grab the printable PDF here and you’ll have everything you need in case you’d like to work ahead.
+If you would like to purchase the entire pattern up front, you can grab the printable PDF below and you’ll have everything you need including the full pattern, materials, color alternatives, resizing information and other goodies.

 Gingham Blanket Crochet Along Details